Cheeger's isoperimetric problem for Gaussian mixtures: Introduction and results

 If $\mathcal{O} \subset [0,r^*]$ is the set of minimizers and if $\nu := \frac{b-a}{|b-a|}$, then the following holds: \begin{enumerate} \item If $p \leq \frac{1}{2}$, then a Borel set $E$ is a Cheeger set for $\mu$ if and only if $E = H_{a\cdot \nu+t,\nu}^\pm$ for some $t \in \mathcal{O}$. \item If $p > \frac{1}{2}$, then a Borel set $E$ is a Cheeger set for $\mu$ if and only if $E = H_{- b\cdot \nu+t,-\nu}^\pm$ for some $t \in \mathcal{O}$. \end{enumerate} \end{theorem}

-The above theorem states that, in any dimension $n$, the Cheeger constant of $\mu$ is given by the minimum of the $C^\infty$ function $(\log Q_{m,d}\bigr)'$ on the compact interval $[0,r^*]$.
+The above theorem states that, in any dimension $n$, the Cheeger constant of $\mu$ is given by the minimum of the logarithmic derivative of $Q_{m,d}$ (a $C^\infty$ function) on the compact interval $[0,r^*]$, where $r^*$ is the median of the measure on the real line given by $m\gamma(x) + (1-m)\gamma(x-d)$.
 In particular, $h_\mu$ is dimension-free and depends only on the distance $d=|a-b|$ and the minimum $m=\min\{p,1-p\}$.
 Moreover, uniqueness of the Cheeger set up to complement corresponds to $\mathcal O$ being a singleton.
-In the symmetric case $p=\frac12$ this uniqueness property is achieved and an explicit formula for the Cheeger constant and the Cheeger sets is proved.
+In the symmetric case $p=\frac12$, this uniqueness property is achieved and an explicit formula for the Cheeger constant and the Cheeger sets is proved.

 \begin{theorem} For every $a,b \in \R^n$, the Cheeger constant of the symmetric Gaussian mixture $ \mu(x) = \frac12 \,\gamma(x-a)+ \frac12 \,\gamma(x-b) $ is given by

 Moreover, $E$ is a Cheeger set for $\mu$ if and only if $E = H_{a\cdot \nu+t,\nu}^-$ or $E = H_{a\cdot \nu+t,\nu}^+$, where $\nu = \frac{b-a}{|b-a|}$ and $t = \frac{1}{2}|b-a|$. \end{theorem}